CDCgov/covid19-forecast-hub/model-output/README.md

 ## What is a forecast

 Models are asked to make specific quantitative forecasts about data that will be observed in the future.
-These forecasts are interpreted as "unconditional" predictions about the future.
-That is, they are not predictions only for a limited set of possible future scenarios in which a certain set of conditions (e.g. vaccination uptake is strong, or new social-distancing mandates are put in place) hold about the future --rather, they should characterize uncertainty across all reasonable future scenarios.
+These forecasts are interpreted as
+"unconditional" predictions about the future.
+That is, they are not predictions only for a limited set of possible future scenarios in which a certain set of conditions (e.g. vaccination uptake is strong, or new social-distancing mandates are put in place) hold about the future -- rather, they should characterize uncertainty across all reasonable future scenarios.
 In practice, all forecasting models make some assumptions about how current trends in data may change and impact the forecasted outcome; some teams select a "most likely" scenario or combine predictions across multiple scenarios that may occur.
 Forecasts submitted to this repository will be evaluated against observed data.

-We note that other modeling efforts, such as the [COVID-19 Scenario Modeling Hub](https://covid19scenariomodelinghub.org/), have been launched to collect and aggregate model outputs from "scenario projection" models.
+We note that other modeling efforts, such as the [Influenza Scenario Modeling Hub](https://fluscenariomodelinghub.org/), have been launched to collect and aggregate model outputs from "scenario projection" models.
 These models create longer-term projections under a specific set of assumptions about how the main drivers of the pandemic (such as non-pharmaceutical intervention compliance, or vaccination uptake) may change over time.

 ## Target Data